Diagrammatics for Soergel categories: Definition of

 We have now listed all the generators of our subcategory: trivalent, 4-valent, and 6-valent vertices, and dots.
-There is one further relation, coming from the fact that $i+1$ and $i-1$ may not interact, but they do jointly interact with $i$.
-The final relation will be called ``triple overlap associativity'':
+There is one final relation, coming from the fact that $i+1$ and $i-1$ may not interact, but they do jointly interact with $i$.
+The final relation will be called \emph{three-color (overlap) associativity for} $i \pm 1$:

 In the above diagram, dotted lines carry label $i-1$, thick lines $i+1$ and thin solid lines $i$.
-Rotating this relation by 90 degrees, we get the same relation except with $i+1$ and $i-1$ switched, so that only one variant is needed to imply both.
+Rotating this relation by 90 degrees, we get the same relation except with $i+1$ and $i-1$ switched, so that only color variant is needed to imply both.
 The ``thick''-colored graph undergoes the associativity transformation.
 The same is true (symmetrically) with the ``dotted''-colored graph.
-We are effectively performing double overlap associativity on colors $i$ and $i+1$, except with our third color $i-1$ interfering in the only place it can.